Out of Ambit

 INTERVIEWER: So what you’re saying is that, in our world’s meta, you’ve all been openly gay for…

-HEREWISS: More or less forty years.
+HEREWISS: More than forty years.

 INYERVIEWER: That’s… quite a while.